Centres, groups and projects

 We use Shigella infection to discover new roles for the cytoskeleton in host defence, and use zebrafish to study the cell biology of infection in vivo.

-Investigating whether dogs can be trained to identify unique odours associated with coronavirus infection
+Investigating whether dogs could be trained to identify unique odours associated with coronavirus infection

 Understanding and preventing sexual and other forms of violence against children in Zanzibar.